 Since we own hydroelectric dams, we also offer parks and recreation to the general public.
 Check out some great places to fish, camp and relax.

 Tacoma Power produces or buys electricity from a number of different resources.
-We are providing you with information about the fuel used to generate the electricity you used in 2012.
+We are providing you with information about the fuel used to generate the electricity you used in 2014, the most recent numbers available.

 The State of Washington requires that electric utilities provide this information to customers on a regular basis.
 The Washington Office of Trade and Economic Development, Energy Policy Section, publishes the information, based on reports from electric utilities.